sebo-b/Rainbow_example_M5StampC3U/README.md

 This is a simple example of generating rainbow colors on esp32 with RGB led.

-It touches of the following areas:
+It touches on the following areas:
-- usage of led_strip component
+- usage of led_strip component,
-- usage of hardware interuptions
+- usage of hardware interruptions,
-- debouncing btn press in interruption
+- debouncing button press in ISR
 - usage of RTOS tasks and task notifications
 - pretty neat RGB rainbow generation without additional state storage

 ## What is needed
-- Any ESP32 module with a RGB led
+- Any ESP32 module with an RGB led
     - I used M5Stamp C3U
-    - For other modules it will be needed to change GPIOs of a button and led (`LED_GPIO` & `BTN_GPIO` in `rainbow_example.c`)
+    - For other modules, it will be needed to change GPIO of the button and the led (`LED_GPIO` & `BTN_GPIO` in `rainbow_example.c`)
-    - For othr than ESP32C3 modules it will be needed to reset target via `idf.py set-target XXX`
+    - For other than ESP32C3 modules, it will be needed to reset the target via `idf.py set-target XXX`
-- Installed and configured IDF (standalone or as plugin to IDE)
+- Installed and configured IDF (standalone or as a plugin to IDE)

 ## How to build and install